bsdev1/encrypted-app/README.md

 2. Attribution: When using this application or its source code, you are required to provide proper attribution by mentioning the original author in a visible and appropriate manner.

 3. Warranty: This application is provided "as is," without warranty of any kind, express or implied.
-The author (insert your name or preferred attribution) shall not be liable for any claim, damages, or other liability arising from the use of the application.
+The author shall not be liable for any claim, damages, or other liability arising from the use of the application.

 By using this application or its source code, you agree to abide by the above terms and conditions.